UreshiiPanda/Kanjime/README.md

 # Kanjime

-A small Kanji graphics program written in C++ &amp; OpenGL
+A small, ugly Kanji graphics program written in C++ &amp; OpenGL

 <a name="readme-top"></a>